DCAG/Sanitization/docs/reference/functions/Invoke-FileRedaction.md

 ## DESCRIPTION

-Redact sensitive information from a file as an array of strings or one long string by defined redaction rules
+Redact sensitive information from a file as an array of strings or one long string by defined redaction rules.

 ## EXAMPLES